Soft and Chewy Oatmeal Raisin Cookies

 Soft, chewy and SO delicious.

-I think it’s the chopping up and boiling of the raisins that make this cookie so good!
-The raisins are small and soft… even raisin haters find themselves enjoying these.
+It’s the chopping up and boiling of the raisins that make these cookies so soft and chewy, so make sure NOT to skip this step.
+The raisins are small and soft when done this way so even raisin haters find themselves enjoying these cookies.
 Also, this is a great recipe for old and dried up raisins which are brought back to life after simmering in a little water.

 These Oatmeal Raisin Cookies are perfect for lunches because they’re nut free and hearty!
 They’re also delicious as a snack or breakfast cookie with a big glass of milk or a cup of tea.